-It is recommended that the proposed amendment to the BrowardNext - Broward County Land Use Plan be approved.
+It is recommended that the proposed amendment to the BrowardNext - Broward County Land Use Plan be approved, including clarification that the Policy is optional for local governments per the Planning Council's June 25, 2020, recommendation and the County Commission's September 10, 2020 transmittal recommendation.
 See Attachment 1.